OlgaCarvalho/first_personal_website/_posts/2021-07-30-mentorship-experience-review.md

 I already followed [Portuguese Women in Tech](https://www.portuguesewomenintech.com/) in social media, and it was there that I found out they were accepting candidates for the second round of their mentorship program.

 At the time I was reading *Mastery* by Robert Greene, where he talks about the importance of mentor-protégé relationships, so the program immediately picked my interest.
-Additionally, until then, I haven't met any other women in tech (least in cyber security), and it felt I was missing an important part of my professional growth, where you find other professionals you not only look up to, but you can also identify with.
+Additionally, until then, I haven't met any other women in tech (least in cyber security), and it felt I was missing an important part of my professional growth.

 Yet, in truth, I didn't think I "qualified" for being a mentee (boy, was I wrong 😅).
 I thought this program was directed to young students, and I had already finished my MSc a couple months before and was already working.

-So, I scheduled a notification in my calendar with the applications deadline (February 24th 2021, it's still there 📅) and everyday I looked at it trying to convince myself I should apply anyway.
+So, I scheduled a notification on my calendar with the applications deadline (February 24th 2021, it's still there 📅) and everyday I looked at it trying to convince myself I should apply anyway.
 Four days before the deadline I thought that I would be very angry at myself if I didn't at least try (sometimes future anger is a good motivator!).

 I wrote an honest application and a few days later I was told I was accepted in the program. 🙌